Return home Return to previous page

 If we put our fragmentary knowledge together and pour it all into a table, another pattern forms itself:

-1937 MoMA silent
+1937 MoMA mute

-1939 National Film Library/BFI silent
+1939 National Film Library/BFI mute

 Jul 1948 Associated British QHLO/Chappell library track